|Estimated completion time: 35 minutes.|

-The amount of debt you take on should be tied to the income you expect.
+The amount of student debt you take on should be tied to the income you expect.

 Research Your Starting Salary

 Begin by researching your expected starting salary when you graduate.
-Most students expect to make significantly more than they will actually make.17 As a result, your salary expectations are likely much higher than reality.
+Most students expect to make significantly more than they will actually make.12 As a result, your salary expectations are likely much higher than reality.
 Ask professors at your college what is typical for a recent graduate in your field, or do informational interviews with human resource managers at local companies.
-Explore the US Bureau of Labor Statistics’ Occupational Outlook Handbook.
-PayScale also has a handy tool for getting general information based on your personal experience and location.
+Explore the US Bureau of Labor Statistics' Occupational Outlook Handbook.
+Another handy tool that gives general information based on your personal experience and location is the PayScale.
 Search websites and talk to employees of companies that interest you for future employment to identify real starting salaries.

 Undergraduate Degree: 1 x Annual Salary